ndounalex/CCSL-to-ASTD-translation/execution/readme.md

 - The fourth test case to test execution of diagnostic mode followed by a switch to control mode and a return to execution of diagnostic mode after a change in system temperature.
   The test4.txt file contains the input commands and the test4_output.txt file contains the expected outputs.

+## Description

+An example of a command to run to launch test 1 could be:

 ## ReadTheDocs